MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/set-up-timeline-control.md

 - **Quick create form** if enabled, let's users create an activity record using a quick create form.
 There are some activities, such as email, that don't support quick create forms.
 For more information, see [Create or edit model-driven app quick create forms for a streamlined data entry experience](create-edit-quick-create-forms.md).

-- **Main form** navigates you to the activity entity main form.
-For more information, see [Create or edit a model-driven app main form for an entity](create-edit-main-forms.md).
+- **Main form** navigates you to the activity table main form.
+For more information, see [Create or edit a model-driven app main form for a table](create-edit-main-forms.md).

 Select **Create activities using** to select either a **Quick create form** or **Main form**.